 Once you feel you’ve worked up your cardio fitness level, try jogging.
 Both jogging and running are great forms of exercise that can be done anywhere.
 To get started, aim to jog for 20 to 30 minutes three to four times per week and slowly increase your pace.
 It won’t take long before you notice a difference in your cardio and your waistline.

-Another fun activity that requires minimal equipment is interval training, more commonly known as high-intensity interval training (HIIT).
+If you want heart rate-elevating moves that burn calories fast, try interval training.
+Interval training is another fun activity that requires minimal equipment; it is more commonly known as high-intensity interval training (HIIT).
 Basically, it means short bursts of intense exercise that alternate with periods of rest.
 Typically, a HIIT workout lasts 10 to 30 minutes, and the best part is that it burns a ton of calories in a relatively short space of time.
 A typical HIIT workout can be as easy as doing jumping jacks for 30 seconds, then resting for 15.
 Repeat that four times, and then move onto another exercise like pushups, planks, lunges, or wall sits for 30 seconds with the same rest period.
 There are HIIT apps you can download as well to keep you tracking for time and progress.

 Yoga is another lower-impact exercise that can be done with just a mat and a few 2- to 5-pound weights.
 While it’s not commonly thought of as a weight loss exercise, yoga can burn a fair amount of calories and keep your mind peaceful in the process.
 Plus, you can work your way up to yoga classes that torch calories, like this 40-minute Pilates and yoga class on YouTube.
 Harvard Health estimates that a 155-pound person burns around 149 calories per 30 minutes of practicing yoga, but there are definitely classes that boast much more.